johnnymast/redbox-cli/README.md

 ## Author

 This package is created and maintained by [Johnny Mast](https://github.com/johnnymast) but it was based on [Climate](https://github.com/thephpleague/climate)  by [Joe Tannenbaum](https://github.com/joetannenbaum).
-For feature requests and suggestions you could consider sending me an e-mail.
+For feature requests and suggestions you could consider sending me an e-mail or fill out an [issue](issues).

 ## License